daniloBlera/dotfiles/readme.md

 ## Manual installation

-The easiest way to install the configs is to clone this repository and then, copy the contents of the required packages directly onto your user's home.
+A *simple* way to install the configs is to clone this repository and then, copy the contents of the required files into your system, making the necessary changes to deal with hard-coded paths.

 ## Installation using GNU Stow